oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `run` object **MAY** contain a property named `logicalLocations` whose value is an array of zero or more unique ([§3.7.3](#array-properties-with-unique-values)) `logicalLocation` objects ([§3.33](#logicallocation-object)) each of which represents a logical location relevant to one or more results detected during the run.

-In some cases, a logical location might be nested within another logical location (for example, a class nested within a namespace), referred to as its “parent.”
-A logical location that is not nested within another logical location is referred to as a “top-level logical location”.
-A logical location that is nested within another logical location is referred to as a “nested logical location”.
+In some cases, a logical location might be nested within another logical location (for example, a class nested within a namespace), referred to as its "parent."
+A logical location that is not nested within another logical location is referred to as a "top-level logical location".
+A logical location that is nested within another logical location is referred to as a "nested logical location".
 Within the `logicalLocations` array, a `logicalLocation` object representing a nested logical location is linked to its parent *via* its `parentIndex` property ([§3.33.8](#logicallocation-object--parentindex-property)).

 If a nested logical location appears in the `logicalLocations` array, then the `logicalLocations` array **SHALL** also contain elements describing each of its parents, up to and including the top-level logical location.